n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 #### Settings

-The Settings part includes several options for node design and executions.
+The *Settings* part includes several options for node design and executions.
 In this case, we’ll configure only the first two settings, which are about the node’s appearance in the Editor UI.

 It is often helpful, especially for complex workflows or if you share them with other users, to add a short description in the node about what it does.
 This description note can be displayed under the node in the Editor UI.

 Here’s how to configure these settings in the **Hacker News** node:
-- Notes: Get the 10 latest articles
+- *Notes*: Get the 10 latest articles
-- Display note in flow?: toggle to true
+- *Display note in flow?*: toggle to true

 The configuration of the settings for the **Hacker News** node looks like this: